jae1001/FibreCOP/README.md

 # FibreCOP
-This program calculates the Chebyshev/Herman orientation parameters for aligned fibres from their SEM image/intensity distribution data.
+The main program FibreCOP calculates the Chebyshev/Herman orientation parameters for aligned fibres from their SEM image/intensity distribution data.
 Digital photographs of macroscopic fibres can also be analysed.